jclehner/bcm2-utils/FIRMWARE.md

 Firmware files are may be preceeded by a code-signing certificate.
-In these files, the actual data is preceeded by [ASN.1](https://en.wikipedia.org/wiki/Abstract_Syntax_Notation_One) encoded data, and thus usually start with `0x30 0x82` (`SEQUENCE`, 2 byte length field follows).
+In these files, the actual data is preceeded by [ASN.1](https://en.wikipedia.org/wiki/Abstract_Syntax_Notation_One) encoded data, and usually starts with `0x30 0x82` (`SEQUENCE`, 2 byte length field follows).
 For example, if a file starts with `0x30 0x82 0x06 0x0d`, skip to offset `4 + 0x60d`.
 Usually, there is a two-byte padding of `0x00 0x00` before the actual image.